pymc-devs/pymc/docs/source/Gaussian_Processes.rst

 variable representing the function we are placing the prior over.
 The second argument is the inputs to the function that the prior is over, :code:`X`.
 The inputs are usually known and present in the data, but they can also be PyMC3 random variables.
-If the inputs are a Aesara tensor or a PyMC3 random variable, the :code:`shape` needs to be given.
+If the inputs are an Aesara tensor or a PyMC3 random variable, the :code:`shape` needs to be given.

 Usually at this point, inference is performed on the model.
 The